 Added Bonus: The “Uff-Da” which is Korean fried bacon-wrapped Spam with frickles, cheese curds and rice tots with ranch dressing.
 A MUST TRY.

-The VERY newly opened Dué Focacceria in St. Paul has been highly anticipated.
+The VERY newly opened Dué Focacceria in St. Paul has been one of the most highly anticipated new Twin Cities restaurants.
 Dué pronounced “doo-eh” is Italian for two, which is in relation to their delicious counterpart Italian Eatery.
 Dué bakes delicious focaccias in house and serves them as sandwiches and other quick Italian eats.
 They even have a walk-up order window for lunch on the go!

 Location: 475 Fairview Ave S. Saint Paul, MN